Spbetavirus: Life cycle

 Viral replication is cytoplasmic.
 The virus attaches to the host cell's adhesion receptors using its terminal fiber, and degrades the cell wall using viral exolysin enough to eject the viral DNA into the host cytoplasm via long flexible tail ejection system.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Once the viral genes have been replicated, the procapsid is assembled and packed.
 The tail is then assembled and the mature virions are released via lysis.
 Bacteria serve as the natural host.
 Transmission routes are passive diffusion.

 History

 According to ICTV's ninth report, the genus Spbetalikevirus was first accepted under the name SPbeta-like viruses, assigned to family Siphoviridae, order Caudovirales.
-The genus was renamed to Spbetalikevirus in 2012.
-The genus was renamed Spbetalikevirus in 2015.
+The genus was first renamed to Spbetalikevirus in 2012, and later to Spbetavirus in 2015.